mckellwoodland/dimen_reduce_mahal/README.md

 usage: preprocess_AMOS.py [-h] --base_dir BASE_DIR [--val VAL]

 Required Arguments:
-  --base_dir BASE_DIR  Path to directory that contains the 'amos22', 'imagesTr', and 'labelsTr' folders.
+  --base_dir BASE_DIR  Path to the directory that contains the 'amos22', 'imagesTr', and 'labelsTr' folders.

 Optional Arguments:
   --val VAL            Voxel value that belongs to the contour to be extracted.
 Defaults to 6 (liver).